Talc-AI/search-bench/README.md

 #### Tradeoffs

 Because search answers are often given in different formats across different products, we use LLMs-as-a-judge to evaluate their efficacy.
-We believe that this results in a more realistic test than standard multiple choice style benchmarks.
+We believe that this results in a more realistic analysis than multiple choice style benchmarks.

-There are limitations to this; particularly that different products might believe some answer formats are "better" than others.
+There are limitations to this; one is that different products might believe some answer formats are better than others.
 We don't attempt to discern between the subjective quality of answers beyond factual accuracy and relative conciseness.

 In addition, we acknowledge that LLMs-as-a-judge may sometimes make mistakes particularly because we're judging open ended answers.
-We intentionally choose to grade open ended answers over multiple choice questions because multiple choice performance is not representative of user experience.
-With SearchBench we are OK with a few false positives if it means that we can run more realistic tests on products.
+We thought this was an appropriate tradeoff because open ended answers are more representative of the user experience than multiple choice-- when has anyone ever asked Google a multiple choice question?
+SearchBench is OK with a few false positives if it means running more realistic tests.
+This means that in using SearchBench we encourage you to focus on the actual use cases, successful or not, rather than the final score.

 Lastly, we choose to use LLMs as a judge over humans as a practical matter.
-While aligned humans may catch some things a good LLM pipeline doesn't, it's simply not practical for engineering changes to run manual checks on every PR they put up.
-Once again we trade false positives for rapid, relevant feedback.
+While aligned humans may catch some things a good LLM pipeline doesn't, it's simply not practical for engineers to run manual checks on every PR they put up.
+Once again we trade false positives for timely, relevant feedback.

 ## Current Rankings
 As of August 30th 2024